Back

 Written by Admincontrol

 Businesses are increasingly relying on technology and online services to store and manage their sensitive information.
 However, with the increased amount of cybercrime, businesses face a constant threat to their data security.
-Cybercriminals are constantly developing new and sophisticated methods to gain unauthorized access to business systems to steal sensitive data.
+Cybercriminals are constantly developing new and sophisticated methods to gain unauthorised access to business systems to steal sensitive data.
 In this context, using strong authentication is a must for controlling access to business-critical information.
+At Admincontrol two out of three customers have adopted this crucial security measure, and we urge others to follow suit.
+Remember, the strength of your authentication process can be the difference between secure data and a serious breach.

 SMS-based 2FA has several drawbacks